oracle/opengrok/OpenGrok-Messages.md

 # XSS Vulnerability

 The messages can contain custom HTML markup and there is no XSS filter or any other kind of restriction for the displayed result.
 You should restrict the configuration listener (localhost:2424) only to users who you trust.
-Furter information [here](https://github.com/OpenGrok/OpenGrok/wiki/How-to-install-OpenGrok#cli---command-line-interface-usage), under the configuration.
+Further information [here](https://github.com/OpenGrok/OpenGrok/wiki/How-to-install-OpenGrok#cli---command-line-interface-usage), under the configuration.